wtremmel/wifi-sensortag/README.md

 # wifi-sensortag
 Stuff I do with my TI Wifi Sensortag
+Remark: I gave up for now.
+Seems I fried my Sensortag when trying to run it powered by a charger.
+3V means 3V and not 3.3V.

 # User defined tokens
 * `__SL_P_UM0=` - send command to Sensortag.
 Possible values: